autonomical1/ObsidianBackup/AP Physics 1/Readings/Chapter 5.md

 # 5-4
 - First, draw a free-body diagram for each obj. of interest
-- Then, use the FBD to write a N2L equation for eacfh Obec
+- Then, use the FBD to write a N2L equation for each obj. of interest
+- Take into account the kinetic and static friction forces

+# 5-5
+-